Enjoy the Best of Sri Lanka with our Perfect 3 week Sri Lanka itinerary

 For beginner surfers like us (we know, we’re terrible Australians!), Weligama is a great place to learn, with warm waters, cheap boards and easy waves the perfect combination to catch that first wave.

-A 1 - 1.5 hour lesson costs around LKR 2,500 per person, and will teach you the basics of surfing including how to stand up, paddling for a wave, surfing etiquette, and safety.
+A 1 - 1.5 hour lesson costs around LKR 2,500 per person, and will teach you the basics of surfing including how to stand up, paddle for a wave, surfing etiquette, and safety.
 We went with Freedom Surf LK, and they were awesome.

 We recommend basing yourself at Ceylon Sliders, a boutique hotel/cafe/surf store celebrating surf culture in Sri Lanka.
 It’s basically the coolest place on the southern coast, where surfers and yogis come to enjoy the best of Sri Lanka in an environment that wouldn’t be out of place in Bali.